awsdocs/amazon-redshift-developer-guide/doc_source/r_ALTER_TABLE_APPEND.md

 + If the target table contains columns that don't exist in the source table, include FILLTARGET\.
 The command fills the extra columns in the source table with either the default column value or IDENTITY value, if one was defined, or NULL\.

 + If both the source table and the target table contain extra columns, the command fails\.
-You cannot use both FILLTARGET and IGNOREEXTRA\.
+You can't use both FILLTARGET and IGNOREEXTRA\.

 If a column with the same name but different attributes exists in both tables, the command fails\.
 Like\-named columns must have the following attributes in common: